 Future Perspectives and Research Directions

-Arbuscular Mycorrhizal Fungi (AMF) ROC systems present important chances to tackle agricultural and environmental challenges across the globe.
+AMF-ROC systems present important chances to tackle agricultural and environmental challenges across the globe.
 Optimal growth media, gelling agents, and incubation conditions are being enhanced to optimize spore production, propagule viability, or scalability.
 These enhancements are noteworthy.
 Even though the use of advancements in Molecular biology like gene editing and transcriptomic methods is not very common, they can help understand the genetic mechanisms of AMF-host interactions and help identify appropriate strains for specific environments, such as agriculture or food production.
 Further, bioinformatics and high-throughput screening methods can also be utilized to locate and produce AMF strains more quickly and efficiently.

 ROC systems could be made more accessible and economically viable by exploring alternative, less expensive host root lines beyond transformed carrot roots.
 The integration of ROC systems with bioreactor technology could enable the transfer of research from laboratory work to practical field testing, resulting in a paradigm shift towards large-scale AMF production.
 By avoiding biochemical inhibitors and optimizing nutrient cycling, research may promote the growth of more complex AMF species.
 Furthermore, ROC systems can restore ecosystems by employing high-quality AMF inoculum to rejuvenate damaged soils.
 The implementation of sustainable agriculture and commercial production of AMF inoculum could decrease reliance on agrochemicals, enhance crop resilience, and contribute to global food security.

 Figure 1.
-Representation of Overall Process Followed for Development of Amf Root Organ Culture and Mass Production
+Representation of Overall Process Followed for Development of AMF-TOC and Mass Production

 Figure 2.
-AMF -ROC culture of Rhizophagus irregularis growing with Ri-transformed roots of Daucus carota (A. Growing in mono compartmental Petri plate) and B. Growing in bi compartmental Petri plate and hyphal compartment (HC) showing very high sporulation without host roots.
+AMF -ROC culture of Rhizophagus irregularis growing with Ri-transformed roots of Daucus carota (A. Growing in mono compartmental petri plate) and B. Growing in bi compartmental petri plate and hyphal compartment (HC) showing very high sporulation without host roots.

 CONCLUSION